asperks/mleck/README.md

 -  2019-12-28 Create a backtesting data-set of poloniex data.
 Convert it to a binary form.
 Create a class to handle the binary data in the program proper.

+-  2019-12-28 Create a Farm object that houses mlecks.
+Mleck settings files are now created automatically when the farm is created.

 # Doing

--  Create a Farm object that houses mlecks.

 -  Pass a cur_bin object to the farm.
 When analyzed, ensure there is a subsequent cur_bin object to the one passed so that performance can be measured.
 If a BIN2 file exists for that cur_bin object, load it.
 If it doesn't...